 • Thirdly, if externally funded posts are to be included universities will be unable to accept contracts and projects that will generate non-exchequer funded revenues, as Professor Colm Harmon has argued recently on this site – which would be crazy.

 But most importantly of all, the ‘Employment Control Framework’ is a bureaucrat’s dream but is operationally useless.
 Universities accept of course that they must live within their means, and accept that they cannot escape the general cost saving imperative at this time.
 But how they spend their money must be a matter for them, and the micro-management of their staffing decisions is totally incompatible with the statutory framework for higher education.
 By applying the ECF the state does not save any money whatsoever, it merely removes independence.
 In fact, the ECF is actually preventing universities from diversifying their revenues and is punishing initiative.

 As the government and the Higher Education Authority consider what should happen over the period ahead, they must understand the completely unnecessary damage which the ‘Employment Control Framework’ is inflicting on the universities and colleges.
 They must be weaned off the idea that operational controls somehow create better value.
-This crazy framework must be brought to an end.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+This crazy framework must be brought to an end.higher education, university comment below, or link to this permanent URL from your own site.